 Finally, ELINI emphasises that risk awareness is a priority of every member of staff.
+A specific assessment on internal control of the Swiss Branch is disclosed yearly to the local Supervisor.

 Policies and procedures

 Policies and procedures are instruments of organization and control that contribute to the realization of the fixed objectives.
 They have to be in adequacy with the various identified, easily accessible risks and be the object of a communication and adequate trainings.
 They must be updated also regularly.
 The risk owners are responsible for the maintenance of processes and procedures.